rushiagr/cch/README.md

     lssg    - List all security groups (including a detailed view) mksg    - Create a security group (including specifying secgroup rules) rmsg    - Delete a security group

+Look at `notes/plan` for a short list of things I had in my mind while developing this library